-We use cash flow hedging primarily to mitigate the effects of foreign exchange rate changes on purchase and sale contracts.
-Accordingly, the vast majority of our derivative activity in this category consists of currency exchange contracts.
-In addition, we are exposed to interest rate risk fluctuations in connection with long-term debt that we issue from time to time to fund our operations.
+The Company uses cash flow hedging primarily to mitigate the effects of foreign exchange rate changes on purchase and sale contracts.
+Accordingly, the vast majority of derivative activity in this category consists of currency exchange contracts.
+In addition, the Company is exposed to interest rate risk fluctuations in connection with long-term debt that it issues from time to time to fund its operations.
 Changes in the fair value of cash flow hedges are recorded in a separate component of equity (referred to as "Accumulated Other Comprehensive Income" or "AOCI") and are recorded in earnings in the period in which the hedged transaction occurs.
 See "Note 13.
 Equity" for further information on activity in AOCI for cash flow hedges.
-The maximum term of cash flow hedges that hedge forecasted transactions was approximately two years and one year at December 31, 2023 and 2022, respectively.
+The maximum term of cash flow hedges that hedge forecasted transactions was approximately one year and two years at December 31, 2024 and 2023, respectively.